jeckman/wpbook/README.txt

 == Version History ==

+= Version 0.7.3 =
+* bug fix
+* adding namespacing to all plugin functions

 = Version 0.7.2 =
 * bug fix
 * no try { } catch {} in PHP4